Operation Relentless Community Fund - ASB (CLOSED)

-The Police & Crime Commissioner is delighted to launch this new scheme as part of his initial 100 days in office.
+The Police & Crime Commissioner is delighted to launch the second round of the scheme.

 Tackling ASB is a key priority of the PCC therefore the purpose of the scheme is to support local projects and initiatives that reduce ASB and increase public feeling of safety in areas disproportionately affected by ASB.

 - Applications from Community Groups and Charitable Organisations

 - Community Interest Companies

 - Organisations that have previously been in receipt of PCC Funds providing the application is unrelated to the previous PCC-funded project.

 Please Note: Any funding received through this process is to be ring-fenced and must not form a part of any profits.

 The Application Form and other associated documentation can be downloaded from these pages.
 Hard copies are also available upon request.